Mariam Ghorbannejad FHEA

 I hold a BSc (Joint Honours) in Mathematics with Management from Imperial College London and a Master’s in Economics from University College London.
 Prior to King’s Foundations, I worked as a mentor, teacher trainer and teacher at the British Council in Cairo and as an editor and writer.
 I have also worked for various international organisations and think tanks.

-I have spent many years living in the Middle East; long stints in Cairo, a few months in Tehran and Beirut and a year in Damascus until the outbreak of the civil war.
+I spent many years living in the Middle East; long stints in Cairo, a few months in Tehran and Beirut and a year in Damascus until the outbreak of the civil war.
 I have been involved in various educational projects supporting Syrian refugees.
 At King’s, I worked with a team of tutors to design English language MOOCs aimed at displaced Syrian refugees living in Jordan and Lebanon and led a group of students on a pilot trip to Greece to teach mainly Syrian refugees as part of the Sanctuary Programme.
 At the British Council, I designed the face-to-face component of an English course supporting Syrian refugees in higher education in Egypt.